dieDeMiguel/my-react-router-app/SKEW_PROTECTION.md

 - `VERCEL_SKEW_PROTECTION_ENABLED`: Must be `'1'` to enable skew protection
 - `VERCEL_DEPLOYMENT_ID`: The unique deployment identifier

+**Note**: These environment variables are automatically set by Vercel when skew protection is available for your deployment.

 ## Testing

 ### Local Development